dmison/dmison.github.io/_posts/2017-07-19-coming-out-at-work.markdown

 Heading into the office on the Monday out as Dana was a little nerve-wracking, but I am so lucky to have my wife in the same office.
 We are mostly a jeans & t-shirt kind of office and I'd been slowly feminising my attire anyway so the only immediate changes are different styles of t-shirt, femme cardigans, more obvious make-up, and wearing my hair more femme.
 I'll graduate to skirts one day.
 Oh and being able to wear flats & just kick them off at my desk is the best thing.

 Four weeks later & it just feels perfectly normal now.
 I still feel a little anxious sometimes using the women's bathrooms at work but I don't think anyone else cares.
 It isn't the hot-button issue here that it is in the US.

-[1] Note that the "How to be a Trans Ally" recording is not currently available publicly nor is the "Media that has resonated with me as a transwoman" doc of mine that I refer to in the email.
-I might publish a version of that here at some point.